oliviasv/TMPS/BDP/README.md

 ## Some Theory

+In software engineering, behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+By doing so, these patterns increase flexibility in carrying out this communication.
+Some of them aare:
+* *Chain of responsibility* - A way of passing a request between a chain of objects
+* *Command* - Encapsulate a command request as an object
+* *Interpreter* - A way to include language elements in a program
+* *Iterator* - Sequentially access the elements of a collection
+* *Mediator* - Defines simplified communication between classes
+* *Memento* - Capture and restore an object's internal state
+* *Strategy* - Encapsulates an algorithm inside a class
+* *Observer* - A way of notifying change to a number of classes

 ## Main task

 1. By extending your project, implement as many behavioral design patterns as you need in your project: